Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

-Experiments are conducted on synthetic data to understand how the approach behaves under (i) veridical and accurate correspondences, (ii) veridical but noisy correspondences, and (iii) veridical noisy correspondences embedded among outliers.
-These experiments demonstrate that the system is robust and stable under spatial and orientation noise and under a significant level of outliers.
-For experiments on real data, we use SIFT keypoints endowed with SIFT orientation.
-The approach applies \ransac\ to triplets of features, which are essentially pairs that are cycle consistent across three views, and solves the system of polynomial equations using an efficient implementation of homotopy continuation.
-The results are validated by measuring inliers.
-We have found that our approach is successful in all cases where the traditional SfM pipeline succeeds but more importantly it succeeds in many other cases too, on the EPFL~\cite{Strecha:etal:CVPR2008} and Amsterdam Teahouse datasets~\cite{Usumezbas:Fabbri:Kimia:ECCV16}, Figures~\ref{fig:teaser} and~\ref{fig:realData}.
-For additional details, we refer the reader to the supplementary material.
+Experiments are initially reported on complex synthetic data to demonstrate that the system is robust and stable under spatial and orientation noise and under a significant level of outliers.
+Experiments on real data first demonstrates that \sift\ orientation is a remarkably stable cue over a wide variation in view.
+We then show that our approach is successful in all cases where the traditional \sfm\ pipeline succeeds, but of course at higher computational cost.
+What is critically important is that the proposed approach succeeds in many other cases where the \sfm\ pipeline fails, \textit{e.g.,} on the \textsc{epfl}~\cite{Strecha:etal:CVPR08} and Amsterdam Teahouse datasets~\cite{Usumezbas:Fabbri:Kimia:ECCV16}, Fig.~\ref{fig:realData} and~\ref{fig:fail}.
+Those cases where the bifocal scheme fails -- flagged by the number of inliers, for example -- can consider the application of a currently more expensive but more capable trifocal scheme to allow for reconstructions that would otherwise be unsolved.